Healthdirect Free Australian health advice you can count on.

 Middle East respiratory syndrome (MERS) | Australian Government Department of Health and Aged Care

-Middle East respiratory syndrome (MERS) is a rare but severe respiratory illness that originated in Middle Eastern countries.
-It is spread through close contact with camels, camel products, or an infected person.
+Middle East respiratory syndrome (MERS) is a rare but severe respiratory illness.
+It is thought to be spread through close contact with camels, camel products, or an infected person.

 MERS coronavirus (MERS-CoV) fact sheet - Fact sheets